JoshuaKGoldberg/create/packages/site/src/content/docs/engine/runtime/inputs.md

 ## Args

-Inputs being standalone means they have no access to Schema Options.
+Inputs being standalone means they have no access to Base Options.
-Instead, Inputs may define and take in their Args.
+Instead, Inputs may define and take in their own Args.

-Inputs describe those Args as the properties of a Zod object schema.
+Inputs describe those Args as the properties of a Zod object base.
 That allows them validate provided values and infer types from an `args` property in their context.

 For example, an input that retrieves JSON data from a file on disk using the provided virtual file system: